patzib/Master-s_Thesis/README.md

     Install Dependencies:
     pip install -r requirements.txt

+Data Preparation

 Delete the placeholder in the data/raw_documents and place all your source documents (only PDF and TXT files) into that folder.
-For the lecture filter function to work correctly, the documents that are from a specific lecture need to be renamed accordingly.
-For example: lecture_01.pdf or lecture_03_transcript.txt
+Note on File Naming: For the metadata filter to function correctly, files must be named to reflect their corresponding lecture number (e.g., lecture_01.pdf, lecture_03_transcript.txt).

-## 5. Usage
+## 5. Execution

 Once the setup is complete, navigate to the "code" folder and run the Streamlit application: